Das Boot: Critical response

 The film received highly positive reviews upon its release.
-Roger Ebert of the Chicago Sun-Times gave the film four out of four stars.
+Roger Ebert of the Chicago Sun-Times gave it a score of four out of four.

-Prior to the 55th Academy Awards on 11 April 1983 the movie received six nominations.

-Cinematography for Jost Vacano, Directing for Wolfgang Petersen, Film Editing for Hannes Nikel, Sound for Milan Bor, Trevor Pyke, Mike Le-Mare, Sound Effects Editing for Mike Le-Mare, Writing (Screenplay based on material from another medium) for Wolfgang Petersen.
+Prior to the 55th Academy Awards on 11 April 1983 the movie received six nominations: Cinematography for Jost Vacano; Directing for Wolfgang Petersen; Film Editing for Hannes Nikel; Sound for Milan Bor, Trevor Pyke and Mike Le-Mare; Sound Effects Editing for Mike Le-Mare; and Writing (Screenplay based on material from another medium) for Wolfgang Petersen.

 Today, the film is seen as one of the greatest German films.
 On review aggregator website Rotten Tomatoes, the film received an approval rating of 98% based on 55 reviews, with an average rating of 9.10/10.
 The critical consensus states "Taut, breathtakingly thrilling, and devastatingly intelligent, Das Boot is one of the greatest war films ever made."
-The film also has a score of 86 out of 100 on Metacritic based on 15 critics indicating "universal acclaim".
+The film also has a score of 85 out of 100 on Metacritic based on 16 critics.
 For its unsurpassed authenticity in tension and realism, it is regarded internationally as pre-eminent among all submarine films.
 The film was ranked #25 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

 In late 2007, there was an exhibition about the film Das Boot, as well as about the real U-boat U-96, at the Haus der Geschichte (House of German History) in Bonn.
-Over 100,000 people visited the exhibition during its four-month run.
+Over 100,000 people visited during the exhibition's four-month run.